rileybuch/Fantasy-Baseball-Web-App/README.md

 https://docs.docker.com/get-docker/

-Once docker is installed, use the terminal/command prompt to go into the fantasy_app directory.
+Once docker is installed, use the terminal/command prompt to navigate into the fantasy_app directory.
 Once in the directory, run docker-compose up.
 For example, if the zip file was in the Downloads directory, the following commands would be used to start the application:

 cd Downloads/team199final/CODE/fantasy_app
 docker-compose up